-Plan your fall drive through the Catskill Mountains via the picturesque Upper Delaware Scenic Byway.
+Plan your fall drive through the Catskill Mountains via the picturesque Upper Delaware Scenic Byway (pictured).
 Just 90 minutes from Manhattan, by traveling scenic Route 97, you’ll find county eateries like Back to Baker’s (a five-minute drive on Route 21 in Barryville), museums and historical sites such as Fort Decker, and antique shops; all surrounded by rolling hills and rock-cut landscapes.
 The nationally renowned Upper Delaware Scenic and Recreational River, which largely parallels the highway, offers numerous accesses for fishing and boating.

 Stop for the night at Blue Hills Farm which offers a unique "glamorous camping" or “glamping” experience.
 If glamping doesn’t sound like your cup of tea, Audrey’s Farmhouse is a bed and breakfast not only perfect for the human members of your family but also for your pets.

 Credit: Matthew Williams